Playerstate forms creation platform that lets players make money

 “The barriers to entry here for creators are high.
 Generally speaking, creators need to be technically minded to create this kind of content,” he said.
 “We are focused on lowering the barrier to entry for creators.
 UGC is not just game mods, in-game apps, or creation within walled gardens.
 UGC is also weapon skins, character skins, levels, music, video, GIFs, memes, fan art, and much more.
 Our focus for Playerstate is on the areas of UGC that have low barriers to entry.”

-Playerstate has 15 employees, and it was bootstrapped by the founders and a small pre-seed round, with a total of $755,000 raised to date.
+Playerstate has 15 employees, and it was bootstrapped by the founders and a small preseed round, with a total of $755,000 raised to date.

-Playerstate is not only focused on shrinking the gap between community creators and studios.
-It also offers creator-to-creator collaboration.
+Playerstate also offers creator-to-creator collaboration.
 In other words, individual creators can set up projects and collaborate in the same way that studios can.
 As an individual, you can create your own projects and rally the people you need to bring that project to life.

 “Our goal is to enable and reward creativity within the games industry.
 It is not to allow project owners access to cheap production work,” Anderson said.